p-kossa/nookys-swag-presets-spt/README.md

 - What happens if I want to enable default waves?

-You'll experience the same PMC and SCAV starting spawns in each raid as well as vanilla SPT spawn waves, so a mix of PMCs and SCAVs.
-I recommend leaving these "false" with my presets, but leave **triggered** waves "true".
+Regardless of "pmcWave" setting you should see normal vanilla SPT waves of a mix of PMC/SCAVs in addition to my preset spawns.

 - What is "pmcWave" and what does it do?